33rd Monastic Institute

-Each course will invite a variety of people—monastics, graduate students, laity—to engage in further conversations and education about monastic spirituality and life.
-The week will include many opportunities for prayer, socializing, and reflection, with the option of each participant receiving one credit in Monastics Studies and Spirituality at the School of Theology and Seminary.
+Each presentation will host a variety of people—monastics, graduate students, laity—to engage in conversations and education about monastic spirituality and life.
+The week will include many opportunities for prayer, socializing, and reflection.

 "Humility: Paradoxical Pathway to Union with God"

 June 27-July 1, 2022

 Letting go of the demands of the ego begins with fear of the Lord.
 The ascent of the ladder of humility leads to that perfect love that casts out fear.
 Come and explore the wisdom of the monastic tradition on this central challenge of embracing the Cross of Christ with the assistance of highly-regarded spiritual guides.

 Fr.
 Luke Dysinger, O.S.B.
 Monk of St. Andrew's Abbey, Alyermo, CA; Professor of Church History and Moral Theology at St. John's Seminary, Camarillo, CA. BA (1974), MD (1978) U. of Souther California; DPhil (2000) Oxford.
 Fr.
 Dysinger has published books and articles on psalmody and prayer; he has taught moral theology, spiritual theology, and biomedical ethics.